LegendaryGuard/BFP/README.md

 Nobody owns the "Bid For Power" name.
 Bid For Power was founded by Chris James and likely ended up in the palm of Yrgol's hand (although Yrgol doesn't own the assets).
 The owner, the maintainer and the contributors of the repository don't own this name. <br/>
 This does not give any single person or a group of people to sell the name, basically it belongs to the original community. <br/>
 The Bid For Power team may provide sufficient security against any claims or improper use of the name.

+### Disclaimer

+The game elements such as characters, and events depicted in this game are fictitious.
+Any resemblance to actual persons, living or deceased, or real events is purely coincidental.

 # Credits